kimberlythegeek/sisyphus/README.md

 To run a local development environment, you must have [Docker](https://www.docker.com/get-started) installed and its daemon running.

-Currently, to access Tantalus, you need an LDAP account, as well as access to the bughunter LDAP group.
-(Soon to be changed to the tantalus LDAP group)
+Currently to access Tantalus you need an LDAP account as well as access to the bughunter LDAP group.

 You also need to be connected to [Mozilla's VPN](https://mana.mozilla.org/wiki/display/SD/VPN).